Kararwaldeepak/Kararwaldeepak/README.md

 ## Projects

-### I. An interactive terahertz circular hollow core waveguide mode simulator~
+### I. An interactive terahertz circular hollow-core waveguide mode simulator!

 Read here, An interactive simulation for understanding linear, circular, and elliptical polarization by controlling the amplitudes and relative phase of two orthogonal electric-field components.